kachi9833/Kachi/_posts/2024-03-29-Linux-Forensics-cheatsheet.md

 # Directories that contains information about a specific process
 ls /proc/<PID>
 cat /proc/<PID>

+# Show process in tree view
+pstree -a
 ```

 | File/Directory in /proc/PID | Description |